praveek/launch.en/help/overview.md

 The publishing process enables teams to publish code to pages.
 Different people can create an implementation, approve it, and publish it to your pages.

-* Changes to your code are encapsulated within libraries you define ​
+* Changes to your code are encapsulated within libraries you define.
-* You specify where and when you want your code deployed ​
+* You specify where and when you want your code deployed.
-* Multiple libraries can be built in parallel by different teams ​
+* Multiple libraries can be built in parallel by different teams.
-* Unlimited development environments ​
+* Unlimited development environments.
-* Deliberate, permissioned process for merging libraries together ​
+* Deliberate, permissioned process for merging libraries together.

 ### Open APIs

 Automate implementations of individual technologies, or a group of technologies.

-* Launch interacts with the Reactor APIs ​
+* Launch interacts with the Reactor APIs.
-* Deployments can be automated through APIs ​
+* Deployments can be automated through APIs.
-* Integrate the Launch APIs with your own internal systems ​
+* Integrate the Launch APIs with your own internal systems.
-* You can build your own user interface, if desired ​
+* You can build your own user interface, if desired.

 ### Light, Modular Container tag